lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 Properties file
 ---------------

-By default, dbuild will use the file ``dsbt.properties`` to retrieve information about its internal configuration.
+By default, dbuild will use the file ``dbuild.properties`` to retrieve information about its internal configuration.
 Normally, there is no need to touch this file, as its contents are only used while the tool is starting up, and not during the build process itself.
-However, you can modify this file if you would like to modify the standard behavior in some way (for instance, relocating the default ``~/.dsbt`` directory, or the location of the Ivy cache it uses).
+However, you can modify this file if you would like to modify the standard behavior in some way (for instance, relocating the default ``~/.dbuild`` directory, or the location of the Ivy cache it uses).
 Again, that is only necessary in special cases.

 The build configuration file